-*2 Severity rate of work-related injuries: This rate shows the number of days absent from work due to work-related injuries per thousand hours worked.
+*2 Severity rate of work-related injuries: This rate shows the number of lost work days due to work-related injuries per thousand hours worked.
 The higher the number, the more serious the injury.

 Astellas is building management systems related to occupational health and safety, security, accident prevention and other priorities, and is making well-organized and systematic efforts to implement occupational health and safety management activities.
 Astellas employees are required to give top priority to safety in all business operations, as confirmed by both management and labor.
 Moreover, Astellas strives to ensure the safety of all of its workers.
-For example, with regard to safety management of business contractors, Astellas provides regular safety education is regulated under the Astellas EHS Policy and Guidelines and Astellas requires business contractors to obtain permission to perform certain tasks, as necessary.
+With regard to safety management of business contractors, regular safety education is regulated under the Astellas EHS Policy and Guidelines and Astellas requires business contractors obtain permission to perform certain tasks, as necessary.
 Furthermore, Astellas has built a system to prevent accidents and other troubles in such ways as providing information on hazards and harmfulness related to outsourced operations to companies commissioned to conduct operations in Astellas business sites.

 In addition, it will be crucial to continuously develop occupational health and safety managers with specialized skills, and provide the training needed to integrate the approved procedures into day-to-day activities.
 Accordingly, Astellas has been improving skills by fostering collaboration between business sites and divisions, along with enhancing various safety education initiatives.